KovenYu/CAMEL/README.md

 This page contains the demo code for our model CAMEL and the package to construct the dataset ExMarket.
 If you have any problem, please feel free to contact us.
 My Email address: xKoven@gmail.com

+# CAMEL

+In the folder ./CAMEL is the DEMO code on the Market-1501 dataset.
+Please see main.m for details.

+Also note that a different MATLAB version may lead to a result that is a little bit different from the result reported in the paper, because of several random procedures in the algorithm and during the testing.
+The reported result (in this demo, 54.5% rank-1 accuracy for Market-1501) was obtained using MATLAB R2014a.

+We also prepared a supervised version of CAMEL in main_supervised.m, which runs much faster than CAMEL and can be a weak baseline in comparison with supervised models.

 # Feature

 In the folder ./Feature is the code for feature extraction.